Kong/docs.konghq.com/app/konnect/gateway-manager/data-plane-nodes/custom-dp-labels.md

 1. Locate the [`konf.conf`](/gateway/latest/production/kong-conf/) file on a {{site.base_gateway}} data plane node.

-1. In `kong.conf`, configure the `cluster_dp_labels` parameter with a comma-separated list of labels for the instance.
+1. In `kong.conf`, configure the `cluster_dp_labels` parameter with a comma-separated list of labels for the node.

     Each label must be configured as a string in the format `key:value`.